hwborchers/ctv-optimization/README.md

     latter being particularly suited for higher-dimensional problems.
 -   [lbfgsb3c](https://cran.r-project.org/web/packages/lbfgsb3c/index.html) interfaces J.Nocedal's L-BFGS-B 3.0
-    Fortran code, a limited memory BFGS minimizer, allowing bound constraints and being applicable to higher-dimensional problems.
+    Fortran code, a limited memory BFGS minimizer, allowing bound constraints and is applicable to higher-dimensional problems.
 It has an 'optim'-like interface based on 'Rcpp'.
 -   Package [roptim](https://cran.r-project.org/web/packages/roptim/index.html) provides a unified wrapper to call C++ functions of the algorithms underlying the optim() solver;
     and [optimParallel](https://cran.r-project.org/web/packages/optimParallel/index.html) provides a parallel version
     of the L-BFGS-B method of optim(); using these packages can significantly reduce the optimization time.
--   [RcppNumerical](https://cran.r-project.org/web/packages/RcppNumerical/index.html) is a collection of open source libraries for numerical computing and their integration with 'Rcpp'.
+-   [RcppNumerical](https://cran.r-project.org/web/packages/RcppNumerical/index.html) is a collection of open-source libraries for numerical computing and their integration with 'Rcpp'.
 It provides a wrapper for the L-BFGS algorithm, based on the LBFGS++ library (based on code of N. Okazaki).